Children's Village School

 All courses are fully accredited and transferable to home school districts.

 Students receive instruction in core subjects, aligned with the Michigan Merit Curriculum.
-Elective courses include physical education, art, business, personal achievement, and survival skills.
-Most students also have access to on-line credit recovery during the school day and/or after school.
+Elective courses include music, physical education, art, business, and daily living skills.
+Students also have access to on-line credit recovery during the school day and/or after school.

 Student recognition is an important element within the learning environment.
 Students receive positive behavior slips as well as ‘Golden Apple’ certificates for behavior above and beyond expectations.
-Students who participate in community service projects are rewarded with pizza parties.
-Several students have the opportunity to join the Village Voyagers male basketball team as well as female volleyball team.
+Students have the opportunity to join the Village Voyagers male basketball team as well as female volleyball team.

 Student assistance is enhanced by the Title I reading and math programs, designed for students who are three or more years below grade level, which provides instruction that builds the student’s current level of skills.